metacpan/metacpan-explorer/README.md

 This application has Bootstrap as a Submodule, sometime if your Submodule is outdate it will cause some error as ‘Couldn’t load .. (some Bootstrap components)’.

-To solve it, make sure your Submodule is initialized.
-If you’re using VM from metacpan-developer it probably has been done, otherwise run
+To solve it, make sure your submodule is initialized:

     git submodule init && git submodule update